 Bipolar Disorder and Multiple Hobbies

 Don’t be afraid to take up more than one hobby.
-Some hobbies can only be done during certain times of the year, while others might not occupy as much of your free time as needed.
+Some hobbies can only be done during certain times of the year or may be more costly while others might not occupy as much of your free time as needed and can be done at your convenience.

-In the winter a garden won’t take up much of your time, and writing in the morning or evening still leaves you with most of the day.
+In the winter a garden won’t take up much of your time, and writing in the morning or evening still leaves you with most of the day to tend to your work and other responsibilities.
 Knitting, sewing and similar crafts are other great hobbies to consider adding to your schedule, though it is also important to leave yourself with some free time.
 While you do need structure throughout the day, you don’t want to try to do too much.
 Scheduling too many hobbies could trigger a mood swing, instead of preventing one.

 You can expel excess energy in a positive way, and reduce feelings of lethargy during depressive episodes by increasing your level of activity.
 While this will help you manage your bipolar disorder symptoms, it is still important that you follow your prescribed treatment plan.